 - Eating simple non-rich foods and lighter meals can also help with any sickness

-- Ensure you get appropriate rest if you experience tiredness.
-Do not drive or operate heavy machinery if you are affected
+- Make sure you get appropriate rest if you experience tiredness.
+Do not drive or operate heavy machinery if you're affected

-Overusing Sumatriptan – using Sumatriptan for 10 days or more per month is defined as overuse and can cause some long term problems.
-Overuse of Sumatriptan can stop other medicines used to prevent migraines from working effectively.
-Overuse of Sumatriptan may cause ‘overuse headaches’.
+Overusing sumatriptan – using sumatriptan for 10 days or more per month is defined as overuse and can cause some long term problems.
+Overuse of sumatriptan can stop other medicines used to prevent migraines from working effectively.
+Overuse of sumatriptan may cause ‘overuse headaches’.
 These are dull constant headaches which are often worse in the morning.
 ‘Overuse headaches’ are also related to a ‘rebound phenomenon’ which can cause further headaches once you stop treatment.
-Long term use may also lead to kidneys or liver problems.
+Long term use may also lead to kidney or liver problems.

 - Fast heartbeat